mathusanm6/C-Network-Bomberman/README.md

 ## Authors and acknowledgment

-This project was developed by a group of students from the Université Paris Cité, as part of the L3S6 course "Programmation Réseaux" (Network Programming).
+This project was developed by a group of students from Université Paris Cité, as part of the L3S6 course "Programmation Réseaux" (Network Programming).
 The group members are Gabin Dudillieu, Yago Iglesias Vázquez, and Mathusan Selvakumar.